bbe2/instructor.brian/README.md

  https://icarus-ai.enki.tech/teacher-profile/brian-hogan/
 • >_7.py.pillars________________________https://github.com/bbe2/professor/tree/7.py.pillars
 • Technical Writing with ChatGPT________(new)			March 2023
-> Two students used ChatGPT to pass classes but not in their voice.
+>Two students used ChatGPT to pass classes but not in their voice.
->This course is about taking ownership of your authentic voice in this new AI paradigm shift.
+>> This course is about taking ownership of your authentic voice in this new AI paradigm shift.
 >> It builds on training from retired linguistic expert Dr. McCracken.
 >> Including principles, mechanics, and Python with ChatGPT REST-API to
 a) Assess metrics representing originality discourse (authentic self).
-b) Improve information exchange quality with polysyllabics by ontology.
+b) Sharpen information exchange quality with polysyllabics by ontology.
-c) Apply appropriate epexegetical techniques.
+c) Train and apply appropriate epexegetical techniques.
-c) Have fune and deepen one’s love of language and self-expression.
+c) Have fun and deepen one’s love of language and self-expression.

 ![93 grammarly](https://user-images.githubusercontent.com/59778456/225014381-d60a46db-2e43-4f31-a58e-6e238bf13e81.PNG)